Today’s government announcement brings welcome changes to the travel restrictions for England!

 If you are not due to travel in the immediate future, and we have not yet contacted you to discuss your options, you can opt to cancel or change your arrangements, in line with the normal terms and conditions of your booking, which means cancellation or amendment charges will apply.

 Yes, we can often just change your whole holiday to the same date next year or an alternative date if required.
 And as the biggest independent UK travel agent we have access to thousands of holidays.
-On certain new bookings you can get our Peace of Mind Guarantee – you can cancel or change free of charge, up to six weeks before your departure date.
+On certain new bookings you can get our Peace of Mind Guarantee – you can cancel or change free of charge, up to 50 days before your departure date.

 Balances for holidays which are not currently cancelled are still due to be paid, or you could lose your deposit and pay charges according to the booking conditions.
 If the government advises against travel at the time you’re due to travel, your money is protected and you will be able to consider your options about rebooking or having a refund.